|

 upset about them and the French do not understand why the Americans

-complain the taxes they pay, considering they have such a low
+complain about the taxes they pay, considering they have such a low

 level of taxation!